 2. Communicate the Future, Not Just the Past

 You can’t change history.
-We want information in real time, not past time.
+We want information in real time, not in the past.
 Most companies steer their businesses while facing backward.
 They tend to measure the past, telling them only what has happened.
 The key is spending less time discussing what has occurred and more time discussing what will happen in the future.
 What we can do differently now to help create a better future?

 3. Bring Your Financials to Life